colinnewell/jenkins-queue-health/README.md

 * Point it at a job to find the reliability of the builds as a whole.
 Ideally being able to store past builds to allow for a good overally picture to emerge.
+* Spot signs of failure that don't actually result in a recorded failure (this would require analysing succesfull logs too).
+* Early warning on builds running and failing.
+Especially useful for things that retry.